aurvadahana/aurvadahana.github.io/_posts/2024-07-06-vishnu-sahasranama-bgd-1.md

 <div id="ff1" style="position: absolute; left: -9999px;">Placeholder</div>

-[[f1]](#ff1r) The siddhāntas are, atleast as per Srinivasa Raghavan, the five manifestations of Bhagavān in Viśiṣṭādvaita siddhānta.
-The five manifestations are: Para (the Transcendental form Śrī Vaikuṇṭha), Vyūha (in Kṣīrābdhi and other places), Vibhava (Incarnations like Rāma and Kṛṣṇa), Arca (icons in Temples and houses), and Antaryamin (the subtle form that resides in the heart).
+[[f1]](#ff1r) The five manifestations of Bhagavān are as per the Viśiṣṭādvaita siddhānta.
+The manifestations are: Para (the Transcendental form Śrī Vaikuṇṭha), Vyūha (in Kṣīrābdhi and other places), Vibhava (Incarnations like Rāma and Kṛṣṇa), Arca (icons in Temples and houses), and Antaryāmin (the subtle form that resides in the heart).